signalfx/signalfx-agent/docs/monitors/haproxy.md

  - `gauge.session_time_average` (*gauge*)<br>    The average total session time in ms over the 1024 last requests.
 Values reported for backends and servers.
  - `gauge.throttle` (*gauge*)<br>    Current throttle percentage for the server, when slowstart is active, or no value if not in slowstart.
 Values reported for servers.

-#### Group showInfoCmd
+#### Group UnixSocketOnly
-All of the following metrics are part of the `showInfoCmd` metric group.
-All of the non-default metrics below can be turned on by adding `showInfoCmd` to the monitor config option `extraGroups`:
+All of the following metrics are part of the `UnixSocketOnly` metric group.
+All of the non-default metrics below can be turned on by adding `UnixSocketOnly` to the monitor config option `extraGroups`:
  - `derive.compress_bps_in` (*cumulative*)<br>    Corresponds to the current HAProxy process `CompressBpsIn` value given by the `show info` cmd.
  - `derive.compress_bps_out` (*cumulative*)<br>    Corresponds to the current HAProxy process `CompressBpsOut` value given by the `show info` cmd.